vherranz/neuroplane/content/post/neuroplane-website-launch/index.md

 ---
-title: "Neuroplane Lab website is now live"
+title: "NeuroPlaNe Lab website is now live"
 date: 2026-03-01
-summary: "We are pleased to announce the launch of the Neuroplane Lab website."
+summary: "We are pleased to announce the launch of the NeuroPlaNe Lab website."
-tags: ["Lab update"]
 draft: false
 ---